LevChar/SQL-Ex1/README.md

-# SQL-Ex1
+# SQL-Parser
-First project(Exercise) in SQL course
+This project is a very basic SQL parser.

 ## **Purpose:**
-This Program was written as part of the first assignment in Databases course.
+This Program was written as part of the first assignment in Databases course (SQL).
 It receives SQL query input (string), analyzes it's correctness and gives appropriate feedback, including a list of bugs and errors, their location, (when it's relevant) and suggestions for repair.